Richkpa/LightUP-Energy_AzureCloud_Lab/README.md

 **Network Intrusion & Traffic Congestion.**
 NSGs act as a firewall, blocking all traffic except what is strictly necessary (Least Privilege).
 Peering ensures low-latency, private communication without using the public internet.

-### Screenshot Proof

-- A screenshot of the *NSG Inbound Security Rules*.
-- The *Network Watcher Topology* map showing the connected VNets.

 ---